 2] From Settings App of Windows 10

-Cortana can also help you to open the Windows Defender settings panel directly.
+The Search bar can also help you to open the Windows Defender settings panel directly.
 Just type Defender in Taskbar search box and click on the result.
-You will see Windows Defender settings.
+You will see Windows Security.

 Configure Windows Defender in Windows 10